codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-31-c101-getting-started.markdown

 <section>
 	<div id="compiler" class="section-title">Compiler</div>
 	<div class="para">
-		There are various C compilers present in the market like GNU C Compiler, Turbo C, Borland C, etc. Instead of working with varied compilers we will focus to work on the most standard compiler, the <emphasis class="italic">GNU Compiler Collection (GCC) - the GNU C Compiler</emphasis>.
+		There are various C compilers present in the market like GNU C Compiler, Turbo C, Borland C etc. Instead of working with varied compilers we will focus to work on the most standard compiler, that is the <emphasis class="italic">GNU Compiler Collection (GCC) - the GNU C Compiler</emphasis>.
 	</div>
 	<div class="para">
 		Before proceeding to the next tutorial, make sure you have a text editor to work with and GCC installed on your system.
 If so then you are ready to go on the next tutorial.
 See you there!